Higher Education: Alert Notification System Best Practices

 Life inevitably throws us curve balls.
-Hazardous weather may cause an event to be delayed or cancelled.
+Hazardous weather may cause an event to be delayed or canceled.
 A natural disaster may cause a widespread outage or leave behind damage.
 Campus violence or crime may put people in extreme danger.
 Even something as mundane as a technical difficulty may cripple essential functions.
 In these circumstances, students and faculty need to be informed.
 When time is of the essence, the most reliable way to instantly inform people of circumstantial changes is an SMS emergency alert notification system.

 Before we dive into some of the best practices for setting up your urgent alert notification system, let’s answer the question of why we should use SMS / Text for alerts.

 Benefits of SMS Urgent Alert Notifications: